 Whether we realize it or not, we always choose a perspective.
 Choosing a perspective is like knocking over the first domino.
 It leads to more decisions that follow the effect of the same line of perceiving.

 Too often perception is something that just happens to us.
-We choose a perspective without even knowing it.
-This leads to a false reality.
-The world must be this way.
+We choose a perspective without even knowing.
+That causes a false reality.
 We aren’t able to distinguish between emotions and reality.
-We are quick to blame, to justify our anger, to defend our feelings.
+We are quick to blame, to justify our anger, to defend our feeling.
 What is often lost in the midst is the reality that we are making choices.

-If we want to live intentional, purpose-filled lives, we have to be aware of the choices we are making concerning our perception of events, our own self, and the world at large.
+If we want to live intentional, purpose-filled lives, we have to be aware of the choices we make concerning our perception of events, our own self, and the world at large.
 Like Joseph, we can choose a perspective that recognizes the good God intends.